Architectural project stages in France: ESQ, PC, PRO, DCE explained

 · Construction-related services

-Pre-design Services for Architectural Projects in France
+Pre-design Stages of an Architectural Project in France

 Measured Survey of the Existing Building (Relevé d’état des lieux – REL)